 (group $2A$) Complexes $\{\cTT_{l,E}\}$ for $e_p=r$, $l+\min(e_q+1, q+1-e_q)\le s$

 and combine them with vector bundles from groups $1A$ or $1B$.
-The same proof as in Thm. \ref{p,q+1 case} shows that this collection is exceptional and of the expected length, but we did not attempt to prove fullness. \end{rmk}
+The same proof as in Theorem \ref{p,q+1 case} shows that this collection is exceptional and of the expected length, but we did not attempt to prove fullness. \end{rmk}

-\begin{rmk} Theorem~\ref{MainTh} implies the existence of an s.o.d. in the derived category of the Deligne--Mumford stack $\ocM_{0,n}/S_n$, see Lemma~\ref{asfvqg}, which is known as the ``symmetric $\M_{0,n}$'' and naturally appears in moduli theory in the study of ample line bundles on $\ocM_g$, see \cite{GKM}.
-Likewise, Theorems \ref{symm} and \ref{even 0} provide categorification of the Deligne--Mumford stack $\X_n/S_n$, which was extensively studied in the 19th century by Silvester and others in the framework of invariant theory of binary forms \cite{Dolgachev}. \end{rmk}

-{\bf Connection with \cite{CT_part_I}}.
-In the first paper of this project \cite{CT_part_I} we prove the existence of a full $S_2\times S_n$-invariant collection on the Losev-Manin space $\LM_n$.
+{\bf Cuspidal block}.
+In the first paper of this project \cite{CT_part_I} we found a full $S_2\times S_n$-equivariant exceptional collection on the Losev--Manin space $\LM_n$.
 The approach we take is different for the two types of spaces.
-In \cite{CT_part_I} we proved that for both $\LM_n$ and $\ocM_{0,n}$ it suffices to find full invariant exceptional collections in the \emph{cuspidal block} of the derived category (i.e., objects that push forward to $0$ by all the forgetful maps).
-In \cite{CT_part_I} we achieved this for the Losev-Manin spaces.
-Equivariant description of $D^b_{cusp}(\ocM_{0,n})$ is an interesting open problem.
+In \cite{CT_part_I} we proved that for both $\LM_n$ and $\ocM_{0,n}$ it suffices to find a full equivariant exceptional collection in the {\it cuspidal block} of the derived category (i.e., objects that push forward to $0$ by all the forgetful maps) and we found it for the Losev--Manin space.
+The existence of a full $S_n$-equivariant exceptional collection in $D^b_{\mathrm{cusp}}(\ocM_{0,n})$ is an interesting open problem.

-{\bf Structure of the sections focussing on $\M_{p,q}$ for even $p$}.
+{\bf Structure of the sections focusing on $\M_{p,q}$ for even $p$}.
 In Section~\ref{inequalities section} we study numerical functions of pairs $(l,E)$, including the {\em score} $S(l,E)$.
 In~Section \ref{extend section} we extend the definition of the vector bundles $F_{l,E}$ to more general Hassett spaces, while in Section~\ref{F vs boundary section} we give conditions for these vector bundles to be orthogonal to torsion sheaves supported on the boundary.

-The exceptionality of the ``$F_{l,E}$-part" of the collections in Thm. \ref{p,q case} and Thm. \ref{p,q+1 case} is proven in Section~\ref{induction2} and Section \ref{induction1} by induction on the number of light points and require different arguments (hence, the two sections).
+The exceptionality of the ``$F_{l,E}$-part" of the collections in Theorem \ref{p,q case} and Theorem \ref{p,q+1 case} is proven in Section~\ref{induction2} and Section \ref{induction1} by induction on the number of light points and require different arguments (hence, the two sections).
 We always assume that $q$ is odd and introduce the \emph{alpha game} to go from $\M_{p,q-1}$ to $\M_{p,q}$ and the \emph{beta game} to go from $\M_{p,q}$ to $\M_{p,q+1}$.